WHY CHOOSE MSN?

 Absolutely.
 There is a substantial correlation between contracts negotiated and the health of a practice’s bottom line.
 MSN can provide analysis of the potential impact of a particular contract; including how a specific fee schedule is likely to impact revenue based on anticipated volume.

-Yes, MSN provides third-party insurance credentialing as part of its standard billing service agreements.
+Yes, MSN provides third-party insurance credentialing for clients’ staff physicians.
 There are also options for contracting for hospital privileging through MSN Practice Management Services.

 No. MSN start-up services are comprehensive and include all required equipment and software needed to establish data transfer, as well as upgrades and ongoing system enhancements.
 Subsequent changes to technology at service sites (requiring reconfiguration of interfaces) are charged to the Client at cost.

 Yes, our Clients meet with senior management on a schedule developed in conjunction with the group.
 For example, some groups see their MSN managers on a monthly basis and others quarterly, with the schedule developed based on the needs of the practice.
 These meetings focus on billing performance, identified areas for improvement, physician documentation feedback and advice on topics relevant to the physicians, for example the reduction in physician work RVUs and the resulting impact on Medicare payments.